What Is a History and Archeology Moment?

 - Chak Chak in Yazd: A sacred cave at heights with the constant sound of dripping water.
 It is believed that this is the mountain’s grieving tears for an Iranian princess.
 1400 years back, she fled here from Arab invaders and disappeared here.
-Now it is a place of pilgrimage to Zoroastrians.
+Now it is a place of pilgrimage for Zoroastrians.

 - Pasargadae near Shiraz (UNESCO World Heritage): This area was once the capital of the Achaemenid dynasty about 500 BC.
 But what makes it unique for Iranian is the tomb of Cyrus the Great.

-- Persepolis Shiraz (UNESCO World Heritage): Your visit to Iran would be incomplete without seeing the 2500-year old Persepolis.
+- Persepolis Shiraz (UNESCO World Heritage): Your visit to Iran would be incomplete without seeing the 2500-year-old Persepolis.
 Persepolis was a center for cultural gatherings of the nations under the Persian Empire.
 And, still, it is where different nations gather to praise its glory.

-- Necropolis near Shiraz: Rock reliefs from Elamite civilization, graves of four Achaemenid kings and further the rock reliefs of Sasanian kings are all on a mountain wall.
+- Necropolis near Shiraz: Rock reliefs from Elamite civilization, graves of four Achaemenid kings and further rock reliefs of Sasanian kings are all on a mountain wall.
 They date from 4thC BC to 3rdC AD in their entirety.

 - Shahr-e Gour near Shiraz: This remote ancient city was the first circle city of Iran built during the Achaemenid era.
 Once, it was a lush fruitful city resided by affluent dwellers but finally abandoned during the Qajar era in the 18th

 - Bishapur near Shiraz: This is where you can deeply feel that you are walking in the past.
-There are ruins of an entire city from the Sasanian era, 300 BC, that is still under excavation.
+There are ruins of an entire city from the Sasanian era, 300 BC, that are still under excavation.
 The major sights are grouped around the Palace of Valerian and the Temple of Anahita the Goddess of water.

-- Tange Chogan reliefs near Shiraz: These six reliefs are like big wall-sized comic strips, telling the stories from Sasanian kings, their coronation, chivalry, and victories.
+- Tange Chogan reliefs near Shiraz: These six reliefs are like big wall-sized comic strips, telling the stories of Sasanian kings, their coronation, chivalry, and victories.
 One of them demonstrates the capturing of the Roman emperor and his soldiers who later built Bishapur city.